FamilySearch/GEDCOM.io/_pages/tag-def/CONT.md

 specification:
   - Continued
   - A pseudo-structure to indicate a line break.
-The CONT tag is generated during serialization and is never present in parsed datasets.
-See Lines for more.
+The `CONT` tag is generated during serialization and is never present in parsed datasets.
+See [Lines] for more details.

 label: 'Continued'